Salary is More than a Buzzword at ShipEX

 We Believe in Trucker Salaries

-We believe truck drivers deserve a base salary just like the office personnel receives.
+We believe truck drivers deserve a base salary just like the office personnel receive.
 Drivers should be compensated for their time out on the road, downtime, time away from their families, etc.

 With our $62,500 base annual salary, our drivers are being paid per week both when driving and when they aren’t due to any industry-related delays such as bad road conditions.
 We don’t have separate layover pay and detention pay.
 Instead, our truck drivers get paid the same base salary whether they are driving or not.